rmcgibbo/openmm-cmd/openmm-readme.txt

 You need to provide coordinates and specify a force field.
 Coordinates may come from a .pdb file.
-Built-in protein force fields and water models are shown in the help text.
+Built-in protein force fields and water models are shown in the help text, and you may add your own OpenMM force field XML files.
 Alternatively, you may provide AMBER inpcrd/prmtop files.

 You may provide simulation options through the command line; all options are given in the help text.
 Every time this program executes,